9 Tarot Cards That Mean Good Things For Your Relationship, According To A Tarot Expert

 The Six of Cups, as Reeds explains, means that your relationship is (or is on the path to being) a happy and relaxed one.
 “The sweet Six of Cups shows a romantic offer and a time where you may be enjoying simple pleasures with a partner,” says Reed.

 For those looking to find out if their relationship has the potential to be a permanent one, Reed says both the Empress and the Emperor are cards you want to come up in a reading.
 “The Empress and Emperor are traditionally seen as good omens for commitment,” she explains.

 As for a card that you never want to see in a relationship reading, Haggerty says be on the lookout for the Eight of Cups.
 “It usually means walking away from an emotionally charged situation,” she reveals.

-What ultimately makes tarot so helpful is that it both offers some guidance as well as being a mirror to what you may already know to be true — whether you want to admit it yet or not.
+What ultimately makes tarot so helpful is that it both offers some guidance, and serves as a mirror to what you may already know to be true — whether you want to admit it yet or not.
 “Keep in mind that tarot is not a ‘mind reader’,” says Reed.
 “While it can give clues as to what’s up with your partner, it cannot give you a 100% guarantee on how they feel.
 The only way to ultimately determine that is by having honest discussions with your partner.
-A tarot reading may help to open the door for a dialogue but you still have to do your part,” she concludes.
+A tarot reading may help to open the door for a dialogue, but you still have to do your part,” she concludes.